NBA stars are missing 3-pointers this season. Is a new ball really to blame?

 Some think this is overblown.
 Or at least premature.

-In a statement, the NBA told NPR that comparing the percentages so far this season to previous years was "difficult" since "percentages fluctuate so much throughout each season."
+In a statement, the NBA told NPR that comparing the shooting percentages so far this season to previous years' was "difficult" because "percentages fluctuate so much throughout each season."

-The NBA says if you compare how NBA players have shot the ball in their first few weeks compared to the first few weeks in previous years, the numbers are still low but less alarmingly so.

 A physics professor weighs in